bardia-p/argus/README.md

 If you want to stop the game simply type `/stop` in the Minecraft chat window (you can launch the window by pressing `T` or `/`).

+## Notes
+The name Argus is a nod to the previous major AgentSpeak projects namely, Jason and Peleus.
+The name Argus  was chosen since this environment allows BDI agents to build weapons and houses!